opensearch-project/documentation-website/_search-plugins/ubi/ubi-dashboard-tutorial.md

 ## 3. Create a new dashboard

 To create a new dashboard, on the top menu select **OpenSearch Dashboards > Dashboards**, then **Create > Dashboard** > **Create new**.
-If you haven't previously created a dashboard, you should see something like the following:
+If you haven't previously created a dashboard, you are presented with the option to create a new dashboard.
+Otherwise, previously created dashboards are displayed.
 ![First Dashboard]({{site.url}}{{site.baseurl}}/images/ubi/first_dashboard.png "First Dashboard")